 2. Identify Coaches/Teams who are likely to have 16/17 year olds players and make sure that the coaches and managers have an in date FA DBS and are listed on the WGS

-3. Appoint a Club Welfare Officer who has an in date FA DBS, who has completed a Safeguarding Children online course, Completed a Safeguarding for committee members course, Completed the Welfare officers online course.
+3. Appoint a named Club Welfare Officer who has an in date FA DBS, Completed a Safeguarding for committee members course,

 Safeguarding online courses can be found https://thebootroom.thefa.com/learning/qualifications/safeguarding-course